 Dr. DeLuca has performed numerous breast implant revision surgeries.
 He sits down with each patient and develops a customized plan that meets their individual needs.
 A specific revision surgery plan’s cost will vary based on the severity of each individual case.
 The cost of combining related surgeries into one procedure significantly reduces the cost of anesthesia and operating room time.
 Depending on the average physical activity of the patient, and the complexity of the surgery, a return to normal lifestyle usually occurs within one to two weeks following their breast revision surgery.

 The importance of postoperative care following breast implant revision surgery:

 Dr. DeLuca is proud to provide extensive post operative care, including his recovery program, which is designed to help optimize patients’ healing process.
 He is available for emergency care 24/7 after surgery and will extend the same concern and attention that he provides every client.

 Call DeLuca Plastic Surgery today at 518.724.2444.

-*Disclaimer: The individuals featured in the above testimonials are all actual patients of Dr. DeLuca.
+*Disclaimer: The individuals featured in the above testimonials are all actual patients of DeLuca Plastic Surgery.
 Please note that outcomes from plastic surgery procedures may vary and the experiences shared in the testimonials are specific to that particular patient and may not be representative of the experience of others.